Unlucky lockdown: SkyCity sinks to $33.7m loss

-Pandemic-hit SkyCity Entertainment Group has reported a loss for its latest half-year of $33.7m, down 143 per cent on the previous corresponding profit of $77.9m.
+Pandemic-hit SkyCity Entertainment Group has reported a loss for its latest half-year of $33.7 million down 143 per cent on the previous corresponding profit of $77.9m.

 Revenue fell 35 per cent from $449.9m to $289.8m, the business citing Covid disruptions and the material impact that has had on how it performed.